LasseBoerresen/3Shape-reconstruction-api/README.md

 ### Domain Model

 I always want to build up a rich domain model, and even though this is a small test challenge, it is good to get started.
 So far I imagine:
-a.
-A Jaw with JawId, having a set of teeth and rules to avoid mixing upper and lower jaw
+1. A Jaw with JawId, having a set of teeth and rules to avoid mixing upper and lower jaw
-b.
-Tooth with ToothId and a set of partial ToothImages received so far
+2. Tooth with ToothId and a set of partial ToothImages received so far
-c.
-ToothImage of variable length optional floating point pixels, which can be merged with other partial images using mean (or other merge method, median) per pixel, to get the best reconstruction.
+3. ToothImage of variable length optional floating point pixels, which can be merged with other partial images using mean (or other merge method, median) per pixel, to get the best reconstruction.
+4. UNS number with associated rules, since it is a standard in the dentist industry

 ### Architecture